 - 1. It is important that children and vulnerable adults are protected from abuse.
 All complaints, allegations or suspicions must be taken seriously.
 This procedure must be followed whenever an allegation of abuse is made or when there is a suspicion that a vulnerable adult has been abused. - 2.
 Promises of confidentiality should not be given as this may conflict with the need to ensure the safety and welfare of the individual.
 A full record must be made as soon as possible of the nature of the allegation and any other relevant information.
-This should include the following information: - a. the date, the time and the place where the alleged abuse happened - b. your name and the names of others present - c. the name of the complainant and, where different, the name of the adult who has allegedly been abused - d. the nature of the alleged abuse and a description of any injuries observed - e. the account which has been given of the allegation. - 3.
-The ADCA Incident and Safeguarding Form should be used for this purpose.
+This should include the following information: - a. the date, the time and the place where the alleged abuse happened - b. the name of the person recording the details and the names of others present - the name of the complainant and, where different, the name of the adult who has allegedly been abused - d. the nature of the alleged abuse and a description of any injuries observed - e. the account which has been given of the allegation. - The ADCA Safeguarding Monitoring Report should be used for this purpose.
+If not available, the ADCA Incident and Safeguarding Form (available in all ADCA club venues) should be used (or plain paper if necessary).